-L. Career and Technical Education Courses Provided by the District
+II.
+Career and Technical Education Courses Provided by the District

-Until September 1, 2021, the district will provideoffer high school students with the opportunity to access at least one career and technical education course that is considered a statewide equivalency course as determined by the office of the superintendent of public instruction under RCW 28A.700.070.
+Until September 1, 2021, the district will offer high school students with the opportunity to access at least one career and technical education course that is considered a statewide equivalency course as determined by the Office of Superintendent of Public Instruction under RCW 28A.700.070.